What Are Kentucky's Car Insurance Requirements?

 The no-fault car insurance rules we've discussed here only apply to injury claims after a car accident.
 You're free to pursue a vehicle damage claim against the at-fault driver after a car accident—by filing a third-party car insurance claim through that driver's car insurer, or a small claims court lawsuit, for example.

-Note: You can always purchase a car insurance policy with higher liability limits.
-If you're found at-fault for an accident, and the injured person's losses exceed the limits of your coverage, you'll be on the hook to make up the difference out of your own assets.
+You can always purchase a car insurance policy with higher liability limits than the minimums listed at the top of this article.
+If you're found at-fault for a car accident, and the injured person's losses exceed the limits of your coverage, you'll be on the hook to make up the difference out of your own assets.

 How It Works